FYSETC/FYSETC-SPIDER/firmware/RRF/README.md

 - ## Bootloader

-Before you use this RRF firmware, you need to follow the README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) to upload the bootloader first.
+Before you use this RRF firmware, you need to follow the README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) to upload the bootloader `Bootloader_FYSETC_SPIDER.hex` first.

 - ## Firmware